MoMI-G/MoMI-G/README.md

 ![logo](public/images/logo.png)

-A genome graph browser for visualization of structural variants as a genome graph:
+A genome graph browser for visualization of structural variants as a variation graph:

 A sequence graph as a bi-directed graph composed of a set of multiple DNA sequences as nodes and the corresponding end-to-end connections as edges has the ability to describe duplications, indels and inversions as loops or branching and merging against a reference genome.

 The visualization of sequence graph which is composed of a reference genome and a personal genome can be useful for the interpretation of structural variants in the personal genome.
-This genome browser is designed to visualize large-scale structural variants called from personal genomes.
+This genome browser is designed to visualize large-scale structural variants called from an individual genome.

 [Short Demo](https://youtu.be/Cv1OFREYtbU)